 small trolley jack supports the gearbox.

-support the engine by jacking under the rear of the sump and the
+engine by jacking under the rear of the sump and the alloy casing does

 If you leave the clutch pedal in place it acts as a useful